r-fukutoku/ML410_Project3/index.md

 and we want the coefficients  𝛽.

-The "classical" way of solving is:
+The "classical" way of solving this is:

 <img width="222" alt="image" src="https://user-images.githubusercontent.com/98488324/156048907-6a5b81e5-6731-4098-9ea4-ad8f4403700b.png">

-and we get
+and we obtain

 <img width="222" alt="image" src="https://user-images.githubusercontent.com/98488324/156032618-f6a7a935-e366-4adc-8c30-f62adb920e9c.png">